Gordon Gallagher

-Gordon Paul Gallagher (born 1970) is an American lawyer and jurist serving as a United States magistrate judge of the United States District Court for the District of Colorado.
-He is a nominee to serve as a United States district judge of the same court.
+Gordon Paul Gallagher (born 1970) is an American lawyer and jurist serving as a United States district judge of the United States District Court for the District of Colorado.
+He previously served as a United States magistrate judge of the same court.

 Education

 Gallagher earned a Bachelor of Arts from Macalester College in 1991 and a Juris Doctor from the Sturm College of Law at the University of Denver in 1996.

 Career

 Gallagher spent most of his career in the Colorado Western Slope region.
-In 1996 and 1997, Gallagher worked as an associate at Underhill and Underhill P.C., representing small businesses.
+From 1996 to 1997, Gallagher worked as an associate at Underhill and Underhill P.C., representing small businesses.
 From 1997 to 2000, he served as a deputy district attorney in the Mesa County District Attorney's Office.
-He has operated his own solo practice since 2000, focusing on criminal defense, and has worked as a federal magistrate judge of the District of Colorado since October 12, 2012, sitting in Grand Junction, Colorado.
+He operated his own solo practice from 2000 to 2023, focusing on criminal defense, and worked as a federal magistrate judge of the District of Colorado from October 12, 2012, to March 24, 2023, sitting in Grand Junction, Colorado.
 As a magistrate judge, he oversaw petty offense and misdemeanor cases on federal lands in the western part of the state.

 From 2002 until his appointment as a magistrate judge in 2012, Gallagher was a contracted attorney with the Colorado's Office of the Alternate Defense Counsel, representing indigent defendants who could not be represented by the Office of the Colorado State Public Defender due to a conflict.
 Gallagher has also represented the Southern Ute Indian Tribe and Ute Mountain Ute Tribe.
 He has been a member of the District Court's Pro Se Working Group and the Grand Valley Task Force's Criminal Justice Working Group.